yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 ## Known non-minimality

-One thing still produces more profile text than necessary.
-It is correctness
-preserving:

-* The 11 AMD core-count profiles differ only in one byte of one kernel patch.
+Core counts are a profile parameter, not a profile each.
+A byte inside a kernel patch becomes `{cores:02x}`, and a position is templated only where every variant holds its own core count - anything differing for another reason stays at the reference value and the variants that disagree get their own override.
+The reference is chosen as the variant needing the fewest overrides, so an outlier stays an outlier instead of becoming the norm its siblings correct.
+That turns the 11 AMD configs into `bulldozer-jaguar.toml`, `ryzen-threadripper.toml` and one `ryzen-threadripper.4core.toml`.

-Residuals that carry a whole `Kernel.Add` list are expected rather than wasteful: a list replaces wholesale, so enabling one extra kext restates the list.
+Residuals that carry a whole `Kernel.Add` or `Kernel.Patch` list are expected rather than wasteful: a list replaces wholesale, so changing one entry restates the list. `ryzen-threadripper.4core.toml` is large for exactly that reason - two of its sixteen patches differ.
+It is also the anomaly made visible, and it disappears if those two patches are ever reconciled (see below).

+## An upstream discrepancy this surfaced

+The three `Force cpuid_cores_per_package` patches carry different opcodes across the AMD tree:

+    bulldozer 4/6/8   b8 XX ..    ba XX ..    ba XX ..
+90
+    ryzen 4           b8 XX ..    ba XX ..    ba XX ..
+90
+    ryzen 6..64       b8 XX ..    b8 XX ..    b8 XX ..

+AMD_Vanilla upstream specifies `b8`, `ba` and `ba ..
+90` for the three kernel
+ranges, which is what Bulldozer and Ryzen 4-core use.
+Upstream also carries a fourth patch for kernel 22.4.0-25.99.99 (macOS 13.3+) that this tree does not have; its patches stop at MaxKernel 22.99.99.

+This has not been changed.
+It is recorded here so the decision is deliberate.

 `phase0/` holds the read-only analysis that established the layer structure.